 Beazley held the seat until 1996, when he moved to the safer seat of Brand.
 Don Randall won the seat for the Liberals in 1996 and was defeated in 1998.
-He later moved to the nearby seat of Canning and has held it since 2001.
+He later moved to the nearby seat of Canning and held it from 2001 until his death in 2015.

 ALP candidate Kim Wilkie won Swan in 1998.
 He held the seat until the 2007 election, when he was the only sitting Labor MP to be unseated, losing to Steve Irons.
-Irons was re-elected in 2010.
+Irons has been re-elected four times.

 Swan is a very marginal seat, and if Labor is resurgent in Western Australia it will be their first target.
 This seat has been trending to the right over the last two decades, which has partly reflected a shift to the right in Western Australia, but Swan has still shifted further than the state overall.
 Despite this trend, the seat remains very marginal and has always voted to the left of the state.

 |Tshung-Hui Chang||One Nation||2,038||2.4||+2.4||2.9|

 |Michael Chehoff||Australia First||251||0.3||+0.3||0.3|

 2019 two-party-preferred result